The American League has won 45 times and the National League has won 43 times. There have been two games that were tied.

-Fans vote for the starting positions.
+Fans vote for the starting positions in an election called "The Primary."
 For the team representing the National League, fans vote for eight position players.
 On the American League's team, fans are able to vote for one extra spot, since this league has a designated hitter position.

 All 30 Major League teams